AlwaysZoro/Links-Sharing/README.md

-# 📱 Advanced Link Sharing Bot
+# 📱 Link Sharing Bot

 This bot is designed to help you keep your channels safe from copyright issues while sharing links in a simple and secure manner.
 If you just want to ensure that your content stays protected, this bot has got your back! 💪